LI7XI/AudioAnalyzerDocs/docs/handler-types/handler-types.md

 _Description of this page is WIP, infos here may not be correct._
 _I may even rewrite everything here._

-But before we get into them, lets understand [what is a Handler](/docs/handler-types/what-is-a-handler.md).
+But before we get into them, lets understand [what is a Handler](/docs/handler-types/what-is-a-handler.md). -->

+_WIP_